The Social Organization of Family and Intimate Life

 Welcome!
 I’m an assistant professor of sociology at the University of Oregon.
-My research examines the role of digital technologies—both within the United States and cross-nationally—in shaping gender inequality across the life course.
-I approach these issues using a range of methodologies, including latent class analysis, meta-analysis, and in-depth interviews, and by drawing on data that spans national and cultural contexts.
-My work has been published in journals such as the American Sociology Review, Social Science Research, Criminology, and Journal of Family Issues.
+My research examines family and intimate relationships across the life course, from sex and dating to marriage and parenthood.
+I study how broader social and structural forces—such as digital technologies, substance use, and incarceration—shape how people form, maintain, and experience relationships.
+Methodologically, I draw on both quantitative and qualitative approaches, analyzing nationally representative and cross-national data.
+My work has been published in journals such as American Sociological Review, Social Science Research, Criminology, and Journal of Family Issues.

 Selected Publications